huggingface/transformers/docs/source/add_new_model.rst

 Now you can finally start coding :).
-The generated code in ``src/transformers/models/brand_new_bert/modeling_brand_new_bert.py`` will either have the same architecture as BERT if it's an encoder-only model or BART if it’s an encoder-decoder model.
-At this point, you should remind yourself what you’ve learned in the beginning about the theoretical aspects of the model: *How is the model different from BERT or BART?*".
+The generated code in ``src/transformers/models/brand_new_bert/modeling_brand_new_bert.py`` will either have the same architecture as BERT if it's an encoder-only model or BART if it's an encoder-decoder model.
+At this point, you should remind yourself what you've learned in the beginning about the theoretical aspects of the model: *How is the model different from BERT or BART?*".
 Implement those changes which often means to change the *self-attention* layer, the order of the normalization layer, etc… Again, it is often useful to look at the similar architecture of already existing models in Transformers to get a better feeling of how your model should be implemented.

-**Note** that at this point, you don’t have to be very sure that your code is fully correct or clean.
+**Note** that at this point, you don't have to be very sure that your code is fully correct or clean.
 Rather, it is advised to add a first *unclean*, copy-pasted version of the original code to ``src/transformers/models/brand_new_bert/modeling_brand_new_bert.py`` until you feel like all the necessary code is added.
 From our experience, it is much more efficient to quickly add a first version of the required code and